BMR Calculator

 Female: (10 × kg) + (6.25 × cm) − (5 × age) − 161

-Katch-McArdle (If you know body fat %)
+Katch-McArdle (requires body fat %)

 BMR = 370 + (21.6 × lean mass in kg)

-BMR (Basal Metabolic Rate) is the number of calories your body needs to perform basic life-sustaining functions at complete rest — breathing, circulation, cell production, and organ function.
+BMR (Basal Metabolic Rate) is the number of calories your body needs to perform basic life-sustaining functions at complete rest: breathing, circulation, cell production, and organ function.

 BMR is your resting calorie burn only.
 TDEE (Total Daily Energy Expenditure) is BMR multiplied by an activity factor to account for movement and exercise.

 The Mifflin-St Jeor equation is considered the most accurate for most people.
 The Katch-McArdle formula is more accurate if you know your body fat percentage, as it accounts for lean mass directly.
+Accuracy also depends on having a healthy body composition.
+You can find your target range using our Ideal Weight Calculator.

 Disclaimer: Results are estimates based on population averages and established equations.
 Individual results may vary.
 Always consult a registered dietitian or healthcare professional before making significant dietary changes.